ld-web/zh-open-data/README.md

-# Chinese (中文) characters Open Data
+# Chinese (中文) characters Open Data API

 [![Build Status](https://app.travis-ci.com/ld-web/zh-open-data.svg?branch=master)](https://app.travis-ci.com/ld-web/zh-open-data)

-This tool aims to provide chinese characters informations, from a given input of one or more characters.
+This API aims to provide chinese characters informations, from a given input of one or more characters.

-> Right now it works as a CLI tool, in the future it will be an API giving data as serialized JSON objects
+## Usage

+There is a single endpoint : `/lookup`

+Provide any character or series of characters you want after : `/lookup/你是哪國人`

 ## Provided informations